etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/xml-rest-web-services.md

   * a request (a query) for a list of business objects will return a XML document with the data of those business objects
   * a request (a query) for a list of identifiers will return a XML document with the only the id, entity name and the identifier of each business object
   * a query with a count parameter will only return a simple xml message with a count number (<count>5</count>)
-  * an update/insert request will return a success XML message (<success/>) if it succeeded, the return message will contain the id of the inserted record.
+  * an update/insert request will return a success XML message (<success/>) if it succeeded, the return message will contain the id of the inserted record
   * a query with a identifier parameter will return a list of identifier values (one for each business object)

 !!!note
-    If the requests fails then an error XML message is returned.
+    If the requests fails, then an error XML message is returned.

 ##  HTTP Return Codes

 The REST Webservice uses the following error codes:

-  * **200 (OK)**: for successfull requests
+  * **200 (OK)**: for successfull requests.
-  * **400 (Bad Request)**: in case the uri could not be parsed or in case of invalid xml
+  * **400 (Bad Request)**: in case the uri could not be parsed or in case of invalid `xml`.
-  * **401 (Unauthorized)**: is returned when a security exception occurs
+  * **401 (Unauthorized)**: is returned when a security exception occurs.
   * **404 (Not found)**: if the entityname does not exist or the if an individual business object is addressed, if the business object does not exist.
-Note that a 410 (Gone) response could also be applicable here but it is less know therefore the 404 is used.
+A 410 (Gone) response could also be applicable here but it is less known therefore the 404 is used.
   * **409 (Conflict)**: is returned for a POST or PUT action, specifies that the data which was posted is out-of-date or invalid.
   * **500 (Internal Server Error)**: if an unrecoverable application error occured.